Drowning in data? Effective dashboard designs turn information overload into insights at a glance. Cut through your data with user-friendly design.

 An important dashboard UI design principle is the minimal use of colors.
 It is best to keep the number of colors to a minimum, say two or three.
 Once certain colors are picked, they must be followed throughout the dashboard design.
 The colors can reflect the organization’s brand identity or an app theme.
 The important thing to keep in mind is they must be relatable and consistent.

-Take a look at this dashboard we designed, where we used a simple and consistent colour scheme.
+Take a look at this dashboard we designed, where we used a simple and consistent color scheme.

 Using colors thoughtfully to separate sections in a dashboard